actions/labeler/README.md

 # Add 'test' label to any change to *.spec.js files within the source dir
 test:
   - src/**/*.spec.js

+# Add 'source' label to any change to src files within the source dir EXCEPT for the build sub-folder
+source:
+- !src/build/*
+- src/**/*
 ```

+#### Exclusions

+Exclusions are supported by preceding the pattern with `"!"`.

+Patterns are evaluated in order and the first match will result in the label being assigned.
+If an exclusion rule matches, all remaining patterns are skipped for the path being evaluated.

 ### Create Workflow